lejeunen/containers-infrastructure-environments/README.md

 ## Cleaning up

-Execute _terragrunt destroy_ on each component, in the inverse order used to create them.
+Execute _terragrunt destroy_ on each component, in the reverse order used to create them.

 ```
 cd module1